These tech companies are all shunning Russia over the Ukraine war

 "Our view is that the safety of our employees is paramount," a Nokia spokesperson told Euronews Next.

 "We do have some manufacturing in Ukraine in the west of the country, also very close to the Hungarian border.
-And we are actively monitoring the situation and we already have contingency plans in place to use if needed."
+We are actively monitoring the situation and we already have contingency plans in place to use if needed".

 Ericsson